 It is also disappointing that Bitstamp only lists a total of 5 cryptocurrencies.
 This is really unusual, especially when one considers the fact that the platform has been operational since 2011.

 There are also some ongoing concerns regarding the safety of customer funds.
 Although Bitstamp has not experienced any hacks (that we know of) since 2015, the fact that hackers were able to steal more than 19,000 Bitcoin is really concerning.
 With a current value of $95 million, it’s unclear whether or not the exchange would be able to repay stolen funds in today’s money.

-This is why believe that you are better off using a highly regulated platform like eToro.
-Security is not a concern, as the platform is regulated by two major European bodies.
-Furthermore, there’s no need to worry about somebody stealing your coins, as you’re simply trading CFDs. eToro also gives you more cryptocurrencies to trade, and fees are significantly lower.
+This is why believe that you are better off using a platform like Alvexo.
+Security is not a concern, as the broker is regulated by CySEC and FCA.
+Furthermore, there’s no need to worry about somebody stealing your coins, as you’re simply trading CFDs.
+The fees are also significantly lower.

 You will only need to verify your identity if you want to deposit and withdraw funds with a real-world payment method such as a debit/credit card or bank account.
 This will require you to upload a copy of a government issued ID (passport or driving license), and a proof of residency (such as a bank statement or utility bill).

 Can I withdraw funds back to my debit or credit card?

 If you decide to deposit funds into your Bitstamp account with a debit or credit card, it is important to remember that you won't be able to withdraw your funds back to the card.
 Instead, you'll either need to withdraw funds back to a bank account, or via cryptocurrency.